Struggling to Lose Weight After C-section? Here’s How I Reduced 30 Pounds in Just 5 Months!

 What does that mean?

-It means that if you want to have a fatty meal, you need to leave the carbs at the door.
-If you want a meal full of carbohydrates, fats need to be strictly limited.
+It means that if you want a fatty meal, you must leave the carbs at the door.
+Fats must be strictly limited if you want a meal full of carbohydrates.

 You want to eat fruits, vegetables, whole grains, lean meats, eggs, and high-fat dairy products.
 Avoid foods that have a lot of added sugar and processed foods.
-Those foods are harder for your body to digest and adds unhealthy fats to your system.
+Those foods are harder for your body to digest and add unhealthy fats.

 Drink More Water